dfinity/portal/docs/developer-docs/integrations/icrc-1/icrc1-ledger-setup.md

 "wasm" : icrc1_ledger.wasm.gz,
   ...
 ```
-Specifying the canister id `mxzaz-hqaaa-aaaar-qaada-cai` is optional.
-It is set in this tutorial, so that we can be sure what we mean when referencing the deployed canister later in this tutorial.

 In an existing project you would only need to add the `icrc1_ledger_canister` canister to the `canisters` section.